sigmf/SigMF/sigmf-spec.md

 **The `geolocation` Field**

-See the `geolocation` field within `Captures`.
-While it can also be provided within Global, Captures is preferred.
+See the `geolocation` field within the Captures metadata.
+While fixed recording systems may still provide position information within the Global object, using the Captures scope `geolocation` is preferred.

 **The `extensions` Field**